Introduction to Facebook Shops:

 Facebook expects that if small and medium businesses find value in the free Page Shop they will eventually start utilizing the paid advertising options as well.

-The question remaining unanswered for now is what Facebook Shops will bring to those who cannot classify themselves as SMBs.
+As Facebook and other big brands implement major changes to their strategies, the question remaining unanswered for now is what Facebook Shops will bring to those who cannot classify themselves as SMBs.

 During the tumultuous times of pandemic we continue to observe new opportunities in the eCommerce space.
 First Google, and now Facebook are trying to help small industries with new costless features and possibilities.
 Is this a way of raising stakes in the race against Amazon?